top of page

 An introduction to the PROOF method

-I have been observing lectures and classes taught by university professors and language teachers for over 20 years, and in that time I’ve come to various conclusions about the best ways to communicate content to learners in the classroom.
-Over the years, I have turned those conclusions into a method for helping professors and teachers in their daily work: the PROOF method.
-This blog is intended as an introduction to this innovative method of coaching designed to work on improving the client’s language and communication.
+I have been observing classes taught by language teachers for over 20 years, and in that time I’ve come to various conclusions about the best ways to communicate content to learners in the classroom.
+Over the years, I have turned those conclusions into a method for helping language teachers in their daily work: the PROOF method.
+This blog is intended as an introduction to this innovative method of coaching designed to work on improving the learner’s language and communication.

 First of all, the acronym: PROOF stands for Performance, Rehearsal, Observation, Organization and Feedback, which constitute the five pillars of the method.
 Note that they are in no particular order, but are all required for the method to work effectively.